3 Important Questions To Ask Before a Chess Move

 The child only takes one small baby step at a time and does not crave immediate success in whatever he wants.

-If he observes a toy in the far end of the room, he does not run.
+If he observes a toy at the far end of the room, he does not run.

 He takes whatever is possible in small steps towards that toy, and goes with a one-minded focus.